Nirtzy/telegram_bot/README.md

 ## Usage
 - Interact with the bot on Telegram using the commands above.
 - Send a voice message to get a transcription (uses OpenAI Whisper API).
+- Use `/pronounce` to practice your pronunciation: listen to a phrase, repeat it, and get instant feedback!

 ## Roadmap
 - [x] Multiple-choice questions with explanations
 - [x] Vocabulary with EN/RU definitions
 - [x] Audio recognition with Vosk (deprecated)
 - [x] Switch to OpenAI Whisper for audio recognition
+- [x] Pronunciation game with ElevenLabs TTS and Whisper evaluation
-- [ ] Pronunciation scoring and feedback
+- [ ] Pronunciation scoring and advanced feedback
 - [ ] Inline buttons for answering questions
 - [ ] User leaderboards and statistics
 - [ ] Daily/weekly challenges